vani-tty1/memerist/README.md

 ##  Usage

 1. Launch GNOME Meme Generator from your application menu
-2. Click the import button to select an image
+2. Click the folder button to browse images using your file browser
-3. Enter your top and bottom text
+3. Enter your top and bottom text, you can drag the text anywhere
-4. Adjust text styling as desired
-5. Export your meme as PNG
+4. Export your meme as PNG
-6. Let it Happen
+5. Let it Happen

 ## Contributing